yao-suke/zilliqa-nftauthentication/README.md

 # Zilliqa NFT Hackathon - Using NFTs on Zilliqa To Authenticate Users
+Youtube Demo -
 - [Problem](#problem)
 - [High Level Solution](#solution)
 - [Other Potential Use Cases](#usecases)